dherik/dherik.github.io/_posts/2019-09-07-hire-developer-experience.md

 Junior, Middle, Senior, Specialist... so many titles.
 But how much these titles say about his coding skills when you are trying to hire one?

 I already made dozens of interviews for Java developer positions.
-Take me awhile and some studies to understand how to select good candidates with the tools that I had.
+Took me awhile and some studies to understand how to select good candidates with the tools that I had.
 To my surprise, it's really simple.

-## The first mistake
+## The first experience

 The first interviews that I made were just talking to the candidate: some questions about what coding books he read, some technical questions to explore his skills and experience, etc.